diging/author-disambiguation/README.md

 ### Files

 * `PaperParser.py`
-This class uses [Tethne](http://pythonhosted.org/tethne/) to parse WOS tagged-file data and writes the output to a CSV file.
+This class uses [Tethne](http://pythonhosted.org/tethne/) to parse WOS tagged-file data and write the output to a CSV file.
 Then we can use the class `DataAnalysisTool.py` on the output csv to perform data analysis

     * There are 2 possible use-cases